RIAPS/riaps-core/README.md

 * Consensus: components can propose values to the leader, other components can agree/disagree with the proposed values.
 Leader announces the result of the voting.
 * Time-synchronized coordinated action: components are agreeing on executing an action at the proposed time, each component schedules the action and executes it.

-## Copyright

-This work was originally Copyright (c) 2018, Vanderbilt University.
-It was developed with sponsorship of the Advanced Research Projects Agency – Energy (ARPA-E) of the Department of Energy.

 ## Contributing

 You are welcome to help us, fixable areas in the code: